 Wall of Silhouettes.
 This mural by James Prosek nods to the classic silhouettes in the endpapers of the first Peterson guides—but expands the range to include habitats and birds from across the world.
 The mural also pays notice to how distinctive and varied the world’s birds are, and how much about them can be revealed from a simple study of shape and posture.

 Wild Birds Unlimited Store.
 Located in our Visitor Center, the store carries books, cards, sound recordings, Cornell Lab apparel, and gifts, as well as a wide variety of premium binoculars and spotting scopes.

-Behind-the-Scenes Tours.
+Guided Tours.
 Guided tours offer visitors an overview of the history of the Lab.
-Admire the exhibits and world-class art in the Visitor Center; peek into the Cornell University Museum of Vertebrates; and explore the various departments and sciences we study at the Lab.
+Admire the exhibits and world-class art in the Visitor Center; see specimens from the Cornell University Museum of Vertebrates; and explore the various departments and sciences we study at the Lab.
 More about tours.